Aortic Valve Disease Screening from PPG via Physiology-Guided Self-Supervised Learning: METHODS

-Aortic stenosis (AS) and aortic regurgitation (AR) leave characteristic imprints on the arterial pulse wave through distinct hemodynamic mechanisms.
+We first established PPG morphological phenotypes associated with the distinct hemodynamic alterations of AS and AR.
+AS and AR leave characteristic imprints on the arterial pulse wave through distinct hemodynamic mechanisms.
 These morphological changes, originating from the central arterial pressure wave, can be non-invasively captured by peripheral PPG signals~\cite{millasseau2006contour}.

 In AS, the calcified aortic valve restricts outflow, leading to a significant increase in left ventricular ejection impedance.
 The blood flow is forced through a narrowed orifice, which not only prolongs the ejection time but also, due to the sustained pressure gradient, creates a characteristic pulse with a slow-rising upstroke and a delayed peak, known as \textit{pulsus tardus}~\cite{moxham2003understanding}.
-In severe AS, a secondary shock wave at the stenotic valve can also cause a distinct notch on the upstroke, forming an \textit{anacrotic pulse}.
+In severe AS, a secondary shock wave at the stenotic valve can also cause a distinct notch on the upstroke, forming an \textit{anacrotic pulse}~\cite{fleming1957mechanism}.

 In AR, the incomplete closure of the aortic valve allows blood to regurgitate back into the left ventricle during diastole.
 This compels the heart to eject an augmented stroke volume under a hyperdynamic state during systole.
 The rapid ejection of a large volume of blood against a low-resistance periphery creates a steep upstroke, while the diastolic pressure plummets due to the backflow.
-Together, these effects result in a widened pulse pressure and a rapidly rising and falling pulse known as the \textit{water-hammer pulse} (WHP)~\cite{suvarna2008watson}.
+Together, these effects result in a widened pulse pressure and a rapidly rising and falling pulse known as the WHP~\cite{suvarna2008watson, boiteau1964upstroke}.
 From a hemodynamic perspective, these abnormal patterns precisely capture the core pathophysiological features of AS and AR across the dimensions of ejection timing, velocity, and flow impact morphology.